 Figure 7 shows the soft-start sequence for the typical application start-up in sleep state with all output voltages enabled.
 At time T0 5VSB (bias) is applied to the circuit.
 At time T1 the 5VSB surpasses POR level.
 An internal fast charge circuit quickly raises the SS capacitor voltage to approximately 1V, then the 10μA current source continues the charging.
-The soft-start capacitor voltage reaches approximately 1.25V at time T2, at which point the 3.3V{DUAL}/3.3V{SB} error amplifier's reference input starts its transition, causing the output voltage to ramp up proportionally.
-The ramp-up continues until time T3 when the 3.3V{DUAL}/3.3V{SB} voltage reaches the set value.
-After this output reached its set value, as the soft-start capacitor voltage reaches approximately 2.75V, the under-voltage monitoring circuit of this output is activated and the soft-start capacitor is quickly discharged to approximately 1.25V.
-Following the 3ms (typical) time-out between T3 and T4, the MSEL and EN5VDL selections are latched in, and the softstart capacitor commences a second ramp-up designed to smoothly bring up the remainder of the voltages required by the system.
+The soft-start capacitor voltage reaches approximately 1.25V at time T2, at which point the 3.3VDUAL/3.3VSB and 1.8VSB error amplifiers' reference inputs start their transition, resulting in the output voltages ramping up proportionally.
+The ramp-up continues until time T3 when the two voltages reach the set value.
+As the softstart capacitor voltage reaches approximately 2.75V, the under-voltage monitoring circuit of this output is activated and the soft-start capacitor is quickly discharged to approximately 1.25V.
+Following the 3ms (typical) time-out between T3 and T4, the MSEL and EN5VDL selections are latched in, and the soft-start capacitor commences a second ramp-up designed to smoothly bring up the remainder of the voltages required by the system.
 At time T5 all voltages are within regulation limits, and as the SS voltage reaches 2.75V, all the remaining UV monitors are activated and the SS capacitor is quickly discharged to 1.25V, where it remains until the next transition.
+As the $2.5V{\mbox{CLK}}$ output is only active while in an active state, it does not come up, but rather awaits until the main ATX outputs are well within regulation limits.